chaosotter/basic-games/games/BASIC Computer Games/Lunar/README.txt

 The three versions presented here represent the most popular of the many variations.

-[Note: See "LEM" and 'Rocket" for other versions.]
+[Note: See "LEM" and "Rocket" for other versions.]

 In most versions of this game, the temptation is to slow up too soon and then have no fuel left for the lower part of the journey.
 This,